McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 MATSA VAUDEVILLE Co

-Following the end of the Melbourne revival in May 1897, Williamson and Musgrove engaged a number of cast members to form the Matsa Vaudeville Company, which toured New Zealand between June and early August.
+Following the end of the Melbourne revival of Matsa -Queen of Fire in May 1897, Williamson and Musgrove engaged a number of cast members to form the Matsa Vaudeville Company, which toured New Zealand between June and early August.
 Among those engaged were John Coleman, Alice Leamar, Frank Lawton, Little Gulliver, Ernest Fitts and Mr Leoni Clarke (the “Cat King”).

 MO & HIS MERRYMAKERS

-(1928-1929) Founded by Roy Rene immediately after the final Stiffy and Mo performance, The Merry Monarchs played the Fuller’s circuit for several months before moving on to the Harry Clay Sydney circuit.
-A few days after Rene and Sadie Gale were married they took the Merrymakers through Queensland for Clay’s.
-Among the artists engaged by Rene and Gale were Billy Bovis, Peter Brooks, Lulla Fanning, Dan Weldon and Irene Vando.
+(1928-1929) Founded by Roy Rene immediately after the final Stiffy and Mo performance, The Merrymakers played the Fuller’s circuit for several months before moving on to the Harry Clay Sydney circuit.
+A few days after Rene and Sadie Gale were married they took the Merrymakers through Queensland for Clay’s Bridge Theatre Ltd. Among the artists engaged by Rene and Gale were Billy Bovis, Peter Brooks, Lulla Fanning, Dan Weldon and Irene Vando.
 After he disbanded the troupe Rene appeared in Frank Neil’s Melbourne production of Clowns in Clover.

 MOON & MORRIS REVUE Co